+Father looked me in the eye.
 “Just more radicals breaking the anti-dreaming and creativity laws.
 You know how dangerous that stuff can be.
 One step in their direction and we’ll all be sick.
-The system will completely fall apart,” Father looked me in the eye.
+The system will completely fall apart.”

 “Of course, Father.
 I wouldn’t want them putting you out of work.”
 I said, lowering my eyes from his gaze.